 For Level 1B;

-The considered periods shall be the low phase, medium phase, high phase and the applicable WLTP test cycle.
+The considered periods shall be the applicable WLTP test cycle.

 4.5.8.
 Adjustment of values

-The individual EAER value determined in accordance with paragraph 4.5.7.3. of this annex may be decreased by the OEM.
+The individual EC value determined in accordance with paragraph 4.5.6.3. of this annex may be increased by the OEM.
 In such cases:

-The EAER phase values shall be decreased by the ratio of the decreased EAER value divided by the calculated EAER value.
+The EC phase values shall be increased by the ratio of the increased EC value divided by the calculated EC value.
+The individual EAER value shall be modified accordingly.
 This shall not compensate for technical elements that would effectively require a vehicle to be excluded from the interpolation family.

 4.6.
 Stepwise procedure for calculating the final test results of OVC-HEVs

-In addition to the stepwise procedure for calculating the final charge-sustaining test results for gaseous emission compounds according to paragraph 4.1.1.1. of this annex and for fuel consumption according to paragraph 4.2.1.1. of this annex, paragraphs 4.6.1. and 4.6.2. of this annex describe the stepwise calculation of the final charge-depleting as well as the final charge-sustaining and charge-depleting weighted test results.
+In addition to the stepwise procedure for calculating the final charge-sustaining test results for gaseous emission compounds according to paragraph 4.1.1.1. of this annex and for fuel consumption and fuel consumption according to paragraph 4.2.1.1. of this annex, paragraphs 4.6.1. and 4.6.2. of this annex describe the stepwise calculation of the final charge-depleting as well as the final charge-sustaining and charge-depleting weighted test results.

 4.6.1.
 Stepwise procedure for calculating the final test results of the charge-depleting Type 1 test for OVC-HEVs